Grants and support for energy and living costs

 We understand that there is a rise in the cost of living.
 If you are in need of support there are several organisations and government schemes that could benefit you.

-- Energy Bills Support Scheme: Domestic electricity customers in Great Britain will receive a £200 reduction in their electricity costs from this October, through the Energy Bills Support Scheme.
+• Energy Bills Support Scheme: Domestic electricity customers in Great Britain will automatically receive a £400 non-repayable discount in their electricity costs from this October, through the Energy Bills Support Scheme.
+If you have a a prepayment meter you have up until the 30 June 2023 to claim your vouchers.

-- Winter Fuel Payment: If you were born on or before 26 September 1955 you could get between £100 and £300 from the government to help you pay your heating bills.
+• Winter Fuel Payment: If you were born on or before 26 September 1956 you could get between £250 and £600 from the government to help you pay your heating bills.
 This is known as a Winter Fuel Payment.
+The Winter fuel payment includes a ‘Pensioner Cost of Living Payment’ of between £150 and £300.

 Loans